tflores-doc/template-sfdc2msdyn-contact-aggregation/README.md

 2. Accounts only in MS Dynamics
 3. Accounts in both Salesforce and MS Dynamics

 and transformed to CSV format.
-Final report in CSV format is sent to email, that you configured in mule.\*.properties file.
+A final report in CSV format is sent to email, that you configured in the mule.\*.properties file.